sahiga/developer.box.com/guides/uploads/chunked/create-session.md

 ## Pre-flight Check

-Creating an upload session also performs a [check][check], making it unnecessary to do so separately when working with chunked uploads.
+Creating an upload session also performs a [preflight check][check], making it unnecessary to do so separately when working with chunked uploads.

 ## Response

-When a session is created successfully the response includes an [uploadsession][uploadsession] that includes a session ID, the number of parts, the part sizes, as well as links to the relevant next API endpoints to use.
+When a session is created successfully the response includes an [Upload Session][uploadsession] that includes a session ID, the number of parts, the part sizes, as well as links to the relevant next API endpoints to use.

 <!-- markdownlint-disable line-length -->